 Enhancing Flavors using Brown Sugar

-Brown sugar does not just add it’s own taste to the mixture, it also enhances other ingredients.
+Brown sugar does not just add its taste to the mixture, it also enhances other ingredients.
 Examples:

-• The dried and nutty fruits are highlighted, which makes oatmeal raisin and pecan cookies really shine.
+- The dried and nutty fruits are highlighted, which makes oatmeal raisin and pecan cookies shine.

-If you’re still interested about making cookies that don’t contain the use of brown sugar, you can find other recipes that are available.
-For example the Chocolate Chip Cookie recipe with no brown sugar illustrates how you can create delicious cookies with a few substitutions.
+If you’re still interested in making cookies that don’t contain the use of brown sugar, you can find other available recipes.
+For example, the Chocolate Chip Cookie recipe with no brown sugar illustrates how you can create delicious cookies with a few substitutions.

 Does Brown Sugar Affect Cookie Texture?